DebXD/link-media-scraper-bot/README.md

  Enter Your [streamtape](https://streamtape.com) API PASSWORD from account panel to access the streamtape functionalities.

   📌 HTTP/HTTPS PROXY (Optional) :
- Enter Your [PROXY](https://webshare.io/) Sign Up and get the retotaing proxy.
+ Enter Your [PROXY](https://webshare.io/) Sign Up and get the retotaing proxy if bunkr command(handler) crashes.

  ## Usage:
  1. Paste those things in `example.env` and rename it to `.env` afterwards.
 Do not add inverted comma or quotes.